 We enjoyed expansive views of the Haifa Bay from our hotel situated near the top of Mount Carmel, along the Louis Promenade.
 Each morning we relished a delicious Israeli breakfast, a buffet complete with soft and hard cheeses, cereals, fruits, vegetables, bread and an assortment of salads, while watching military vessels and port activity.

-During our first day in Haifa, we walked along the Louis Promenade from the hotel to the Bahá'í Gardens for an introduction to the Bahá'í Faith, a monotheistic religion that emphasizes spirituality and the unity of religion and humanity.
+We walked along the Louis Promenade from the hotel to the Bahá'í Gardens for an introduction to the Bahá'í Faith, a monotheistic religion that emphasizes spirituality and the unity of religion and humanity.

 The gardens feature 19 terraces—one for each of the first eighteen disciples of the Bahá'í Faith and a central terrace with a golden dome for the resting place of Báb, the prophet who founded the religion.
 The garden offers free English-guided tours daily (except Wednesdays) at noon local time, and is the only time guests are permitted to enter the gardens.
 If you wish to visit, the entrance is at the top of the gardens on Yefe Nof Street.